viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 #### Filter based on tags

-Upon completion of tagging your data set, you can now [filter images](/manage/data/view/) according to those tags.
+Now that you've tagged the image data, you have the option to [filter your images](/manage/data/view/) according to those tags.
 Head over to the **Filtering** menu and select a tag from the drop down list to view all labeled images.

 ### Train a model